openstack/horizon/doc/source/install/system-requirements.rst

 System Requirements
 ===================

-The Caracal release of horizon has the following dependencies.
+The latest version of Horizon has the following dependencies:

-* Python 3.8 or 3.11
+* Python 3.9, 3.10 or 3.11

 * Django 4.2